 - Don’t get piercings in or around your mouth.

 - Don’t ignore tooth pain or sensitivity.

-- If you have children, speak with Dr. Goodman about water fluoridation.
+- If you have children, speak with Dr. Baugh about water fluoridation.
 If your municipal water supply is not fluoridated, you may want to give your kids fluoride supplements.

 - Don’t use a medium or hard bristle toothbrush.
 It can damage gums.

 - If you have an eating disorder – seek professional help immediately.
 Bulimia and anorexia are extremely damaging to teeth.
 (Not to mention the toll they take on the heart and other organs.)